Photo: Joe Mabel [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]

 # 7 – His Holy Modal Majesty

 For nonmusicians, the title of the track, “His Holy Modal Majesty,” is based on the musician’s use of modal scales on the track.
-Every major scale in music has seven modal scales within the major scale.
-The Miles Davis album Kind Of Blue was the landmark album that used the modes very publicly.
+Every major scale in music has seven modal scales within it.
+The Miles Davis album Kind of Blue was the landmark album that used the modes very publicly.
 Al Kooper and Mike Bloomfield shine on this one.
-Along with bassist Harvey Brooks and drummer Eddie Hoh, the quartet recorded this track’s landmark recording.
+Along with bassist Harvey Brooks and drummer Eddie Hoh, the quartet recorded this track as a landmark.

 Even though the title of the album Super Sessions and the three names of Bloomfield, Kooper, and Stills appear on the cover, it should be noted that none of the three musicians played together on any one individual track.
 Mike Bloomfield only played on side one, while Stephen Stills only played on side two.
 Nonetheless, it’s an amazing album that any classic rock fan should have in their collection.
 Super Sessions was released in 1968